jarviscog/jarviscog.github.io/content/posts/hong-kong-stations.md

 It's hard to get exact stats on the topic, but it's safe to say that fare evasion is not a significant issue for the MTR.
 During my four months there I never saw a single person skip the fare.

-There is also a scence of "shared suffering" among people in Hong Kong.
+There is also a sence of "shared suffering" among people in Hong Kong.
 That is, people who witness fare skipping are much more likely to report it.
-People from asia are less likely to commit misdemeanors such as fare skipping, and are also more likely to report if they see someone else doing it.
-This goes hand-in-hand with the governments willingness to prosecute and
+People from Asia are less likely to commit misdemeanors such as fare skipping, and are also more likely to report if they see someone else doing it.
-Even something as trivial as entering the train while the doors are closing can result in a [$250USD](https://www.clic.org.hk/en/topics/traffic_law/public_transport/MTR/general_rules_for_passengers) fine, and food or drink is a big no-no on subways.
+This goes hand-in-hand with the government's willingness to prosecute and Even something as trivial as entering the train while the doors are closing can result in a [$250USD](https://www.clic.org.hk/en/topics/traffic_law/public_transport/MTR/general_rules_for_passengers) fine, and food or drink is a big no-no on subways.

 ### Government Pressure
-The Hong Kong Government is in a bit of a precarious position because of it's status as a city-state.
+The Hong Kong Government is in a bit of a precarious position because of its status as a city-state.

-This is because the GDP of the entire country comes from it's ability to facilitate business, host tourists, and handle logistics.
+This is because the GDP of the entire country comes from its ability to facilitate business, host tourists, and handle logistics.
 Any moment this is not able to happen is a direct cut to the GDP of the country.
-This is much moreso the case than a country like the U.S. that has diverse industries such as agriculture and manufacturing.
+This is much more so the case than a country like the U.S. that has diverse industries such as agriculture and manufacturing.
-This in turn makes the transit extremely important.
+This in turn makes transit extremely important.
 The system being down for an hour means deals don't happen, tourists don't shop, and the country suffers.

 Since the transit is paramount to Hong Kong's survival, the government is extremely motivated to keep the system as reliable as it can.